rasmus-kirk/halo-accumulation/slides/slides.md

 ## Conclusion

 ### The project:
+  - Learned a lot of deep cryptographic theory.
-  - Learned a lot...
+  - Learned a lot about implementating advanced cryptography
-  - Implementing IVC is _hard_.
+  - Implementing full IVC is _hard_.
   - Benchmarks looks good, excited to see degree bound increase.
+  - Future work.

 # TO BE REMOVED